tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

   username = password |> async.Return
 ```

-To keep this simple, I am just hard coding the credentials and claims here and it can be replaced with any backend.
+To keep this simple, I am just hardcoding the credentials and claims here and it can be replaced with any backend.
 In this case, I am just going with accepting all the credentials as valid if the username and password are same.

 Let's run the **SuaveJwt.AuthServerHost** and verify the token